-With two children – Augustus (6 years) and Henry (1.5 years) – Erik and Leaf enjoy spending their free time outdoors; along the rivers camping and fishing, hiking to mountain lakes and waterfalls, or taking a dip in the local swimming holes.
+With two children – Augustus (9 years) and Henry (4 years) – Erik enjoys spending his free time outdoors; along the rivers camping and fishing, hiking to mountain lakes and waterfalls, or taking a dip in the local swimming holes.
 If they have a chance to be outside, they are in!

 Q&A with Erik Argotti: